SofaPirate/Plaquette/README.md

-Plaquette is a user-friendly, modular, signal-centric programming framework for creative physical computing compatible with Arduino.
+Plaquette is an object-oriented, user-friendly, signal-centric programming framework for creative physical computing compatible with Arduino.

+* **Object-oriented**: Designed using input, output, and filtering units that can be easily interchanged in a plug-and-play fashion.
+Units are created using simple code such as ```DigitalOut led```.
 * **User-friendly**: Allows users to quickly design interactive systems using an expressive language that abstracts away low-level functions.
-* **Modular**: Designed using input, output, and filtering units that can be easily interchanged in a plug-and-play fashion.
+Example: ```led.on()```.
 * **Signal-centric**: Focused on real-time signal processing from inputs to outputs by providing simple data filtering tools for smoothing and normalization, as well as a new "piping" operator (```>>```) for sending data from one unit to another.
 * **Arduino compatible**: Installed as an Arduino library and provides a replacement for the core Arduino functionalities while remaining fully compatible with Arduino code.